ezagroba/mob-testing/mob-testing.md

 ### mobbing happened!

 - simultaneous ooh-ing <!-- .element: class="fragment" -->
+- expressing intent led to a better action <!-- .element: class="fragment" -->
 - when it's not chaos but a mob <!-- .element: class="fragment" -->
 - "I'll start using this tomorrow!" <!-- .element: class="fragment" -->
 - skeptical but yolo! <!-- .element: class="fragment" -->